 If someone invented the brain today, they’d be hailed as the greatest engineering mind in history.
 It is an impossibly sophisticated structure, containing around 100 billion neurons, with around a quadrillion connections between them.
-That’s about 10,000 more connections than there are stars in the galaxy.
+That’s about 10,000 times more connections than there are stars in the galaxy.
 Many of its processes remain unknown but we are slowly beginning to unravel some of its mysteries.

 Managing and moderating this amazing machine is a monumental task, and the systems and structures that comprise the brain need lots of raw materials to work.
 Among the most important of these are eight water-soluble organic compounds - B vitamins.
 Including vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folic acid) and B12 (cobalamin), together they perform a range of vital roles in keeping our brains ticking.